danszabo/danszabo.github.io/README.md

 # danszabo.github.io

-Test website for Dan Szabo
+This is a sandbox for my stupid web tricks atm.

-If all goes well I will move my site here. :-)
+May move my site files here on a more permanent basis and host either here or on Netlify.